spiral/docs/components/views.md

 ]
 ```

-As you can see, in case of soft http error system will to render view located in "spiral" namespace, which is associated with two directories:
+As you can see, soft http error system will render the view located in the "spiral" namespace, which is associated with two directories:

 ```php
 'spiral'   => [